cptnbrando/Java-Switch-for-Windows/README.md

 # JavaSwitcher-BatFile
 Have you ever had 6 versions of Java installed and needed to swap between them quickly on Windows?
-This might help
+This might help.

+It's a simple .bat file that updates the User's PATH and System's PATH env variables with a new JDK, updates the JAVA_HOME env variables, swaps out the files in the javapath folder for the selected jdk.
+It's commented along to help you trust it, it's hella long because java sucks and I've never made a .bat file before, chatgpt and I both agree, if Oracle had any brains or balls, this shit wouldn't suck so much dick.
+Alas, Oracle sucks dick.
+A whole lotta dick.

+Godspeed y'all!